Principles of Low Dissipation Computing from a Stochastic Circuit Model: Model for Single Gates

 When the gate is used repeatedly to process a sequence of inputs $\textbf{X}=\{X_1,X_2,\cdots,X_{N}\}$, there is no need to re-initialize the gate after each computation, and the residual charge on the capacitor may help reduce the computational cost.
 We call this a memory effect, which introduces temporal correlation between consecutive data transmission processes.
 For such an information channel with memory, the accuracy can be characterized with the average information rate per data, which is a generalization of the channel capacity \cite{verdu1994general}, and the detail of which can be found in the $\textit{SI}$ (Section III).
 Using this metric, we find the memory effect plays a significant role at intermediate $\tau_{\textrm{obs}}$ enhancing the robustness of transmission by up to 30 percent (Fig. S2).
 For times much longer than $\tau_p$, the memory effect wears off and the information rate is set by the channel capacity.

-The energy consumption for a gate can be quantified with the entropy production or the heat dissipated to the environment.
-From stochastic thermodynamics, the entropy production of the NOT gate during a long observation time $\tau_{\textrm{obs}}$ can be computed by the product of electron current and its conjugate affinity from two separate pathways \cite{gu2020counting}
+The energy consumption for a gate can be quantified with the heat dissipated to the environment.
+From stochastic thermodynamics, the heat dissipation of the NOT gate during a long observation time $\tau_{\textrm{obs}}$ can be computed by the product of electron current and its conjugate affinity from two separate pathways \cite{gu2020counting}

 where $J_{s\rightarrow \textrm{N}}$ is the electron current flowing from the source to the N-type transistor, and $J_{d\rightarrow\textrm{P}}$ is the current from the drain to the P-type transistor (Eq.
 S5).
-In the process described in Fig. \ref{fig:Vd}$A$, the pathway through the N-type transistor is essentially blocked due to the high energy level of $\epsilon_{\textrm{N}}$, so the main contribution in Eq.~\ref{eq:entropy} is the second term in the sum.
+In the process described in Fig. \ref{fig:Vd}$A$, the pathway through the N-type transistor is essentially blocked due to the high-energy level of $\epsilon_{\textrm{N}}$, so the main contribution in Eq.~\ref{eq:entropy} is the second term in the sum.
 This second term has a similar form as the work required to quasi-statically charge the capacitor from $V_g=0$ to $V_g\approx V_d$, and thus is close to $C_gV_d^2/2$.
-This initial charging process is the dominant contribution to the total entropy production over short times, and represents the reversible limit of the NOT gate (Fig. S1).
+This initial charging process is the dominant contribution to the heat dissipation over short times, and represents the reversible limit of the NOT gate (Fig. S1).
 Once the system reaches the steady state, there is still a steady entropy production coming from the leakage currents through both pathways, but the entropy production rate within the steady state is much smaller and decreases exponentially with $V_d$ (Fig. S3).
 This is because the output voltage $V_{\textrm{out}}$ is very close to $V_d$, leaving the affinity across the drain and the output nearly zero.
-Further, the corresponding leakage current from the source to the output is small due to the high energy level $\epsilon_{\textrm{N}}$.
+Further, the corresponding leakage current from the source to the output is small due to the high-energy level $\epsilon_{\textrm{N}}$.
 The contributions to $\Sigma(\tau_{\textrm{obs}})$ from $V_d$ implies that for each observation time $\tau_{\textrm{obs}}$, there exists an optimal $V_d$ that minimizes $\Sigma(\tau_{\textrm{obs}})$, as confirmed in Fig. \ref{fig:Vd}$C$.
-The minimum $V_d$ shifts to the right with increasing time as at higher $V_d$ a larger contribution from the steady state flux counterbalances the higher entropy production during charging.
+The minimum $V_d$ shifts to the right with increasing time as at higher $V_d$ a larger contribution from the steady-state flux counterbalances the higher heat dissipation during charging.